IMG_1251.jpg

 IMG_1233.JPG

-In anthropology there are what is known as rites de passage - initiation rites - which underscores the belief that individuals do not automatically develop into responsible, mature, socially minded adults on their own but require guidance from spirit, solitude, and community to ritualistically move from one life transition to another.
+In anthropology there are what is known as rites de passage which is based on the belief that individuals do not automatically develop into responsible, mature adults on their own but require guidance from spirit, solitude, and community to ritualistically move from one life transition to another.

 Distanced from these social conditions one is primed for the second stage, characterized by liminality, the in-between space after one way of existing begins to shed but before a new way of existence has yet formed.
-This is the blind, molting snake.
-Without the relied-upon scripts and dictates of who we ought to be, we are free and naturally this is horrific.
-We are lost.
-And lost is the portal through which we may be found.
+This is the molting snake.
+Without the relied-upon scripts of who we ought to be, how we ought to respond, we are free and naturally this is horrific.
+We feel lost.
+And this lostness becomes the portal through which we may be found.
 This is the most sacred and most difficult of the stages.

 In the third stage of the initiation one re-enters into community, taking a seat at the table as a more mature, authentic being.